 There are many permutations available to you but we imagine your choices would include a mix of art and other university courses.

 You will focus on the development of visual ideas through appropriate materials, media and technical processes related to your chosen subject.
 Projects take place in the workshops and studios.
 You will present, evaluate and discuss work through technical workshops, tutorials, group discussions, critiques, exhibitions and presentations.

 A total of 40 credits of option courses are available.
 We offer more than 20 option courses and there are many more available across the wider university to choose from.

 The emphasis shifts from structured projects to a self-generated programme of study.
-You will have the opportunity to participate in live, external projects, commissions, events, visits, workshops, exhibitions, group and individual tutorials, alongside extended periods of independent study.
+You will have opportunities to participate in live, external projects, commissions, events, visits, workshops, exhibitions, and group and individual tutorials, alongside extended periods of independent study.

 (Fine Art only)

 You will write a history of art dissertation on a topic of your choice.
 Most of your time will be taken up with research, and production of your work in the art studios, culminating in the production and presentation of your artwork at the public Degree Show exhibitions.